-The combined oral contraceptive pill is usually just called "the pill".
-It contains artificial versions of female hormones oestrogen and progesterone, which women produce naturally in their ovaries.
+The combined oral contraceptive pill is often just called "the pill".
+It contains artificial versions of female hormones oestrogen and progesterone, which are produced naturally in the ovaries.

-A woman can get pregnant if a man's sperm reaches one of her eggs (ova).
+If sperm reaches an egg (ovum), pregnancy can happen.
 Contraception tries to stop this happening usually by keeping the egg and sperm apart or by stopping the release of an egg (ovulation).

 At a glance: the combined pill

 - When taken correctly, the pill is over 99% effective at preventing pregnancy.
-This means that fewer than one woman in 100 who use the combined pill as contraception will get pregnant in one year.
-Other methods, such as the IUD, implant and injection, are more effective.
+This means that fewer than 1 in 100 who use the combined pill as contraception will get pregnant in 1 year.

-- The usual way to take the pill is to take one every day for 21 days, then stop for seven days, and during this week you have a period-type bleed.
-You start taking the pill again after seven days.
+- The standard way to take the pill is to take 1 every day for 21 days, then have a break for 7 days, and during this week you have a bleed like a period.
+You start taking the pill again after 7 days.

 - You need to take the pill at around the same time every day.
-You could get pregnant if you don't do this, or if you miss a pill, or vomit or have severe diarrhoea.
+You could get pregnant if you do not do this, or if you miss a pill, or vomit or have severe diarrhoea.

 - Some medicines may make the pill less effective.
 Check with your doctor if you're taking any other tablets.